 The wrapper will pass the appropriate linking information to the compiler and

-linker for libraries accessible via
+linker for libraries accessible via modules prefixed by

 cray-.
-These libraries don't require
+These libraries don't require user-provided options

-should provide the appropriate include (
+appropriate include (

 -I) and library (

-as well as linking command (
+-L) search paths as well as linking

-- Follow the default Linux policy and at runtime use the system default version of the shared libraries (so may change as and when system is upgraded)
+- Follow the default Linux policy and at runtime use the system default version of the shared libraries (so may change as and when the system is upgraded)

 - Hard code the path of each library into the binary at compile time so that a

-specific version is loaded when the application start (as long as the library is still
+specific version is loaded when the application start (as long as the library

 CRAY_ADD_RPATH=yesat compile time to use this mode.